seantwie03/sluug_stllug_generation/README.md

-# SLUUG STLLUG Marketing Content Generation
+# SLUUG/STLLUG Marketing Content Generation

-The code in this repository is used to supplement our regular meeting content with "marketing" material that can be used to spread the word about upcoming SLUUG and STLLUG meetings.
+The code in this repository is used to supplement our regular meeting content with "marketing" material that can be used to spread the word about our SLUUG and STLLUG meetings.
 This content includes things like:

 - Enthusiastic tweets that encourage people to attend the meeting.
 - Titles we can use when the recording of the meeting is posted to YouTube.